CHAPTER 3

 5. Monetary Penalty: Any monetary penalty incurred to correct the nuisance shall be paid by the person(s) in control to the City within ten (10) calendar days following actual service or mailing by first class mail.

 a.
-A lien for any monetary penalty, including the cost of abatement proceedings under this Chapter, shall be filed for record with the King County Department of Records and Elections or County Auditor against the premises or real property where the work of abatement was performed.
+A lien for any monetary penalty, including the cost of abatement proceedings under this Chapter, shall be filed for record with the King County Recorder’s Office against the premises or real property where the work of abatement was performed.
 A lien under this Chapter shall be filed within ninety (90) days from the later of the date that the monetary penalty is due or the date the work is completed or the nuisance abated.

 b.
 The lien shall contain sufficient information regarding the criminal violation, a legal description of the property to be charged with the lien and the owner of record, and the total amount of the lien.